 I recommend investing in a Korean language course if you are planning on an extended stay in Korea.
 Even a little bit of Korean can go a long way, and having a high standard will put you in box seat going up against most of the competition.

-When studying, I recommend focussing your Korean language study on learning key hiring terms to help give you that competitive advantage for interviews.
+When studying, I recommend focusing your Korean language study on learning key hiring terms to help give you that competitive advantage for interviews.

 Try to use non-traditional job search tools

-Looking at social media, company Facebook/websites and university job boards is essential for any Korean internship search.
+Looking at social media, company Facebook/LinkedIn/ websites and university job boards is essential for any Korean internship search.
 You are much more likely to find internship opportunities with major Korean companies through these channels.

 This means you can mostly ignore traditional English language job sites.
 The majority of hiring managers will communicate in Korean and won’t advertise through these sites to recruit interns.